Politicians Look To Insert Themselves Into Artificial Intelligence Advances

 The rapid rise – in both hype and promise – of artificial intelligence (AI) has, naturally, captured the interest of the political class.

 A new Senate report that attempts to show how lawmakers and the rest can help make AI better for everyone—or something—shows politicians groping for ways to seem relevant in the AI bonanza.
-The report is long on things politicians and agencies must be aware of.
+The report is long on things politicians and government agencies must be aware of.
 However, the real meat of the report comes from the money the federal government should spend on AI research.
 The opening bid is $32 billion a year.

 What possibly could require so much federal spending on an area already rife with private-sector funding?
 Plenty, it seems, including: